 - For information on how internal combustion engines work, see:

 Brain, M., 2006.
 How Car Engines Work, Howstuffworks.com.
 Retrieved November 2, 2006.

 Materials and Equipment

-- gram scale for measuring weight of oil and sphere, such as the Fast Weigh MS-500-BLK Digital Pocket Scale, 500 by 0.1 G, available from Amazon.com
+- Gram scale for measuring weight of oil and sphere, such as the digital pocket scale from Amazon.com

 - Safety Note: Use a hot plate or electric stove burner for heating the water bath in this experiment, never an open flame.
 Motor oil is combustible.
 Do not use it near an open flame.
 Also, at the conclusion of the experiment, be sure to dispose of the used motor oil properly.

 Next you need to measure the time it takes for the sphere to fall through the oil.